Akash-ninja/Interview-Codejs/README.md

 # Interview-Codejs

-This is a repo for Interview related coding questions that are asked
+`This is a repo for Interview related coding questions that are asked commonly`